 |7.||Canon SX720||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |8.||Canon G5 X||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the LX100 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the LX100 II are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX420 or the Panasonic LX100 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (19.9 vs 16.8MP) with a 9% higher linear resolution.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - Less heavy: Is lighter (by 67g or 17 percent) and hence easier to carry around.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.